Xiaomen Natural Monument

 小門自然紀念物

-Xiaomenyu is surrounded by the sea and has been shaped by the effects of waves and tides over time, resulting in a variety of coastal erosion formations.
-Among them, the "Whale Cave" is an easily accessible and observable sea eroded arch in Penghu.
-Its formation is due to the erosion of waves, which has hollowed out the sea cliff, hence it is called a sea eroded arch.
-If you walk inside the cave, you can also hear the stunning sound of the waves.
+Xiaomen Island is surrounded by the ocean and has been shaped by waves and tides over time, creating a variety of sea erosion landscapes.
+Among them, the "Whale Cave" is an easily accessible and observable sea arch in Penghu.
+It was formed due to the erosion of sea waves, which hollowed out the cliff, hence it is called a sea arch.
+If you walk into the cave, you can hear the stunning sound of the waves.

 Xiaomen Natural Monument Introduction